Medtronic plc (NYSE:MDT) Shares Sold by M&G Investment Management Ltd.

-M&G Investment Management Ltd. decreased its holdings in Medtronic plc (NYSE:MDT – Get Rating) by 12.0% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 1,178,506 shares of the medical technology company’s stock after selling 160,088 shares during the quarter.
-M&G Investment Management Ltd. owned 0.09% of Medtronic worth $121,386,000 at the end of the most recent reporting period.
+M&G Investment Management Ltd. lessened its stake in Medtronic plc (NYSE:MDT – Get Rating) by 12.0% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 1,178,506 shares of the medical technology company’s stock after selling 160,088 shares during the quarter.
+M&G Investment Management Ltd. owned approximately 0.09% of Medtronic worth $121,386,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Ibex Wealth Advisors acquired a new position in Medtronic in the 3rd quarter worth about $26,000.
-MD Financial Management Inc. raised its holdings in Medtronic by 100.0% in the 3rd quarter.
-MD Financial Management Inc. now owns 210 shares of the medical technology company’s stock worth $26,000 after purchasing an additional 105 shares during the period.
-Mascoma Wealth Management LLC acquired a new position in Medtronic in the 3rd quarter worth about $34,000.
-Selective Wealth Management Inc. raised its holdings in Medtronic by 459.2% in the 3rd quarter.
-Selective Wealth Management Inc. now owns 274 shares of the medical technology company’s stock worth $34,000 after purchasing an additional 225 shares during the period.
-Finally, Itau Unibanco Holding S.A. acquired a new position in Medtronic in the 2nd quarter worth about $39,000.
-79.46% of the stock is owned by institutional investors.
+Several other institutional investors also recently modified their holdings of the company.
+ProVise Management Group LLC raised its stake in shares of Medtronic by 1.5% in the 4th quarter.
+ProVise Management Group LLC now owns 18,873 shares of the medical technology company’s stock valued at $1,952,000 after purchasing an additional 282 shares in the last quarter.
+JGP Wealth Management LLC raised its stake in shares of Medtronic by 7.2% in the 4th quarter.
+JGP Wealth Management LLC now owns 72,478 shares of the medical technology company’s stock valued at $7,683,000 after purchasing an additional 4,853 shares in the last quarter.
+Wolff Wiese Magana LLC raised its stake in shares of Medtronic by 41.6% in the 4th quarter.
+Wolff Wiese Magana LLC now owns 13,650 shares of the medical technology company’s stock valued at $1,413,000 after purchasing an additional 4,009 shares in the last quarter.
+Ballast Inc. raised its stake in shares of Medtronic by 13.3% in the 4th quarter.
+Ballast Inc. now owns 6,894 shares of the medical technology company’s stock valued at $713,000 after purchasing an additional 811 shares in the last quarter.
+Finally, YHB Investment Advisors Inc. raised its stake in Medtronic by 17.3% during the fourth quarter.
+YHB Investment Advisors Inc. now owns 28,537 shares of the medical technology company’s stock worth $2,952,000 after acquiring an additional 4,213 shares during the period.
+Institutional investors and hedge funds own 79.46% of the company’s stock.

+In other Medtronic news, Director Richard H. Anderson purchased 5,010 shares of the company’s stock in a transaction dated Thursday, December 16th.
+The shares were bought at an average price of $103.26 per share, for a total transaction of $517,332.60.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Robert John White sold 7,218 shares of the stock in a transaction on Thursday, December 23rd.
+The stock was sold at an average price of $102.04, for a total transaction of $736,524.72.
+The disclosure for this sale can be found here.
+0.47% of the stock is owned by corporate insiders.

+Medtronic (NYSE:MDT – Get Rating) last issued its quarterly earnings results on Tuesday, February 22nd.
+The medical technology company reported $1.37 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.36 by $0.01.
+Medtronic had a net margin of 15.46% and a return on equity of 14.57%.
+The business had revenue of $7.76 billion during the quarter, compared to the consensus estimate of $7.91 billion.
+During the same quarter in the prior year, the firm earned $1.29 EPS.
+The firm’s quarterly revenue was down .2% on a year-over-year basis.
+On average, equities analysts predict that Medtronic plc will post 5.67 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 22nd.
-Shareholders of record on Friday, March 25th will be issued a dividend of $0.63 per share.
-This represents a $2.52 annualized dividend and a dividend yield of 2.41%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, April 22nd.
+Shareholders of record on Friday, March 25th will be given a $0.63 dividend.
 The ex-dividend date is Thursday, March 24th.
+This represents a $2.52 dividend on an annualized basis and a yield of 2.41%.
 Medtronic’s payout ratio is 69.42%.

-In related news, EVP Robert John White sold 7,218 shares of the firm’s stock in a transaction dated Thursday, December 23rd.
-The stock was sold at an average price of $102.04, for a total transaction of $736,524.72.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Richard H. Anderson purchased 5,010 shares of the stock in a transaction that occurred on Thursday, December 16th.
-The shares were bought at an average cost of $103.26 per share, for a total transaction of $517,332.60.
-The disclosure for this purchase can be found here.
-Company insiders own 0.47% of the company’s stock.

-A number of equities analysts have commented on the company.
-Piper Sandler reduced their target price on Medtronic from $110.00 to $105.00 and set a “neutral” rating for the company in a report on Wednesday, February 16th.
-Citigroup reduced their target price on Medtronic from $130.00 to $129.00 and set a “buy” rating for the company in a report on Wednesday, January 19th.
-BTIG Research cut Medtronic from a “buy” rating to a “neutral” rating and set a $104.00 target price for the company. in a report on Monday, January 10th.
-Needham & Company LLC reduced their target price on Medtronic from $128.00 to $124.00 and set a “buy” rating for the company in a report on Wednesday, February 23rd.
-Finally, Wells Fargo & Company cut Medtronic from an “overweight” rating to an “equal weight” rating and reduced their target price for the company from $137.00 to $110.00 in a report on Thursday, December 16th.
-Ten investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Buy” and an average price target of $129.45.

 Medtronic Plc is a medical technology company, which engages in the development, manufacture, distribution, and sale of device-based medical therapies and services.
 It operates through the following segments: Cardiac and Vascular Group; Minimally Invasive Technologies Group; Restorative Therapies Group; and Diabetes Group.